spgennard/vscode_cobol/README.md

 ## Intellisense and case formatting

-A overall intellisense style can be selected via the ```coboleditor.intellisense_style``` property.
+A overall Intellisense style can be selected via the ```coboleditor.intellisense_style``` property.

 If you find a keyword or snippet includes a extra space, you can amend the ```coboleditor.intellisense_add_space_keywords``` property to include it.

 Custom formatting rules can be enabled for a specific item or prefixed item via the ```coboleditor.custom_intellisense_rules``` setting.

-The format is an array of strings, that are in two parts, seperated by a ```:```.
+The format is an array of strings, that are in two parts, separated by a ```:```.
 The first part of item and the second is one of four characters, that denote the case style.

     u = Uppercase
     l = Lowercase